SAHorowitz/MSFS2020-PilotPathRecorder/README.md

 v1.1.1 - Fixed issue with pushpins where user would have to turn on every pushpin individually to show in Google Web application

-Added First Person Flight View (fly your flight again in 1st person)
+ - Added First Person Flight View (fly your flight again in 1st person)

-Thickened flight line
+ - Thickened flight line

-Added fight plan waypoints
+ - Added fight plan waypoints

-turned off data points showing in Google Earth by default
+ - Turned off data points showing in Google Earth by default

-Turned on High DPI support for Windows 10.
+ - Turned on High DPI support for Windows 10.

+v1.1.0
+ - Added First Person Flight View
+ - Thickened flight line
+ - Added fight plan waypoints
+ - turned off data points showing in Google Earth by default
+ - General code cleanup

-v1.03 - Fixed all issues related to international use of the program
+v1.0.3 - Fixed all issues related to international use of the program

 # MSFS2020-PilotPathRecorder